Storm chaser recounts 'monster' tornado that killed 2, injured 1 near Virden, Man. | CBC News

 "It's hard to believe.
 Just like everybody else, I'm just torn apart," he said.

-RCMP have not released the names of the two people who died, or the person who was injured.
+RCMP have not released the name of the person who was injured.

 EF-2 rated tornado